rishabh-ydv23/Ex-Servicemen-Association/MONGODB_SETUP.md

 # MongoDB Setup Guide

-This guide will help you set up MongoDB for the Ex-Servicemen Association Portal.
+This guide will help you set up MongoDB for the Ex-Servicemen Service Foundation Portal.

 ## Option 1: Install MongoDB Community Edition (Local Installation)